Pylons/pyramid/docs/designdefense.rst

 Hiding the ZCA API from application developers and code readers is a form of enhancing "domain specificity".
-No application developer wants to need to understand the minutiae of the mechanics of how a web framework does its thing.
+No application developer wants to need to understand the small, detailed mechanics of how a web framework does its thing.
 People want to deal in concepts that are closer to the domain they're working in: for example, web developers want to know about *users*, not *utilities*.  :app:`Pyramid` uses the ZCA as an implementation detail, not as